-FondoCristal operate hour long boat trips to the coves and caves north of Tossa de Mar.
-The small glass bottomed boats depart from the main beach where there are two ticket kiosks.
+FondoCristal operates hour-long boat trips to the coves and caves north of Tossa de Mar.
+The small glass-bottomed boats depart from the main beach, where there are two ticket kiosks.

 Take an abandoned dog for a walk

-If your staying in Tossa during the week (Monday to Friday) and fancy a bit of exercise then you could volunteer to take a dog from the dog rescue centre for a walk.
+If you are staying in Tossa during the week (Monday to Friday) and fancy a bit of exercise, then you could volunteer to take a dog from the dog rescue centre for a walk.

 Vegetarian Restaurants in Tossa de Mar

-Despite the wealth of restaurants in Tossa, there are no vegetarian restaurants nor restaurants which specifically cater for vegetarians.
-Having said that, you will have no trouble finding vegetarian dishes such as Paella de Verdures, Escalivada (roasted vegetables) and Canelons d’Espinacs (Spinach Cannelloni) which are available in most restaurants.
-If you aren’t familiar with Spanish food I suggest you read this article which will help you find vegetarian food while travelling in Spain.
+Despite the wealth of restaurants in Tossa, there are no vegetarian restaurants or restaurants which specifically cater for vegetarians.
+Having said that, you will have no trouble finding vegetarian dishes such as Paella de Verdures, Escalivada (roasted vegetables) and Canelons d’Espinacs (Spinach Cannelloni), which are available in most restaurants.
+If you aren’t familiar with Spanish food, I suggest you read this article which will help you find vegetarian food while travelling in Spain.